wea-f/ByePassHub/Games.md

 ## If you like this list, make sure to star it!
 This is a collection of links of ONLY games, no unblockers just games.  <br>
 Including ROBLOX, and multiple game hubs <br>
+> [!WARNING]
+> This is outdated.
+## I highly recommend checking out the [mainUnblockers](https://github.com/wea-f/ByePassHub/blob/main/mainUnblockers.md) page instead of this one.
+It includes the most updated links that have many games!!!

 SPOTLIGHT (from November 7th Update)
 ### 1346